 Your email, calendar items, and contacts will not be deleted as part of this process.
 However, all email you send from your transitioned UW Windows Live account will come from email@example.com.
 Because of this limitation, moving to a new mail system is recommended.
 The following two options are available.

 Option #1: Use a UW Google Apps account

 UW Google Apps can be used to replace your UW Windows Live account for sending and receiving mail.
 This is the easiest solution to set up.
 If you haven’t already set up your UW Google Apps account, you may do so using the Manage UW NetID Resources Web page.
-If you would like to migrate data from UW Windows Live to UW Google Apps, our Moving Data off of UW Windows Live page explains your options.
+If you would like to migrate data from UW Windows Live to Exchange Online, our Migrating to Exchange Online page explains your options.